Drinking Water Testing – Private Citizen

 Results are reported to the individual indicated on the requisition and not released by fax.
 The results are available by:

-a) Mail: The report is sent to the name and address that appears on the requisition.
+- Mail: The report is sent to the name and mailing address that appears on the requisition.

-b) Picking up the report at the laboratory: If this was indicated on the requisition, photo identification is required when picking up the report.
+- Picking up the report at the laboratory: If this was indicated on the requisition, photo identification is required when picking up the report.
 A designate may pick up the report at the laboratory with photo identification and a completed Potability of Water Release form.
-Alternately, a Freedom of Information request may be submitted to the PHO Laboratory Customer Service.